Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Transit for All

 \subsection{Assess Public Transit Accessibility}

-To better reflect realistic transit accessibility and guide equitable infrastructure planning, we propose the Weighted Public Transport Accessibility Level (wPTAL) by integrating predicted bike demand from \predictorx.
-Traditional metrics like the Public Transport Accessibility Level (PTAL), developed by Transport for London~\cite{tfl2015connectivity}, primarily measure accessibility based on transit proximity and service frequency.
+To better reflect realistic transit accessibility and guide equitable infrastructure planning, we propose the weighted Accessibility Level (wAL) by integrating predicted bike demand from \predictorx.
+Traditional metrics like the Accessibility Level (AL), developed by Transport for London~\cite{tfl2015connectivity}, primarily measure accessibility based on transit proximity and service frequency.